 So here’s a very basic 3-step plan that we used, and you can too:

-She’s now responsible for clothes, gifts and food, per the advice of David McCurrough in Allowance Magic, available in our Money Mammals For Your Family Kit.
+She’s now responsible for clothes, gifts and food, per the advice of David McCurrough in Allowance Magic.
 This includes birthday gifts for friends, school lunches and bites out to eat in the neighborhood with buddies.
 She gets more allowance money as a part of this new deal, so she can afford these expenditures each month.
 Being the wonderful parents that we are, we don’t (yet) make our kids pay for family nights out on the town.

 Bang Out a Bare Budget